Sammany1/Graph_Search_Visualizer/README.md

 2. **Creating Nodes and Edges:**
    - Click anywhere on the canvas to create a node.
    - Click on a node and drag to another node to create an edge.
+   - To add weights to edges, double-click on the edge and enter the desired weight.

 3. **Selecting and Running Algorithms:**
    - Choose the desired algorithm (BFS, DFS, Dijkstra, Bellman-Ford) from the algorithm selection menu.
+   - If running Dijkstra or Bellman-Ford on an unweighted graph, the application will automatically assign a weight of one to all edges.
-   - Click the 'Run' button to start the visualization.
+   - Click the 'Visualize' button to start the visualization.
+   - View the search results in the results panel.

 ## Graph Dictionary